Shield Illinois: Clinical Laboratory Development Program

-Equipment Loan Program
+Equipment loan program

 Upon the conclusion of the SHIELD Illinois testing program, laboratory equipment and other hard assets were offered to public entities throughout the State of Illinois at no cost with the understanding that, should another pandemic occur, the equipment would be used however necessary to continue the mission of SHIELD Illinois to keep Illinois open.

-Research Funding
+Research funding

 In March 2023, SHIELD Illinois hosted a COVID-19 research symposium to spotlight the vital role of research in confronting future public health emergencies.
 In addition to seminars and speakers, researchers had the opportunity to apply for funding from SHIELD Illinois for projects related to SARS-CoV-2 and COVID-19.